 For example, we can add a column to track if a user is active or not.

 Let's open WorkerRepository and add:

 Here we have an alter query that adds the column active to the user table and sets its default value to 1.

-Notice that this is a native query as such we have set the attribute nativeQuery = true.
+Notice that this is a native query, and as such, we’ve set the attribute nativeQuery = true.

 Let’s see this DDL query in action.

 We’ll open ModifyingQueriesApp and inject the WorkerRepository:

 Next, let's call our method addActiveColumn from the UserRepository:

 Now let’s explore the state of the user table at this point.

 Let's run the application, browse the H2 console, and query all entries in the USER table:

 We can see that the user table has an additional active column and the value is set to 1.

 2.3.
 Automatic Flushing and Automatic Clearing of Persistence Context (advanced)

 Note that this section is marked as advanced, which means you can skip it if you’re just starting out with Spring Data JPA, as it’s not required to understand these advanced concepts.

 As good as it is, the @Modifying annotation isn’t without its caveats.

-In order to understand these, we’d need to have a fair grasp of the following concepts:
+In order to understand these, we need to have a fair grasp of the following concepts: